All systems operationalโ€ขIP pool status

 What is DNS over HTTPS (DoH)?

 DoH encrypts your DNS requests using HTTPS, preventing ISPs and network operators from seeing or tampering with your DNS queries.
-Modern browsers support DoH and it's recommended for privacy.
+Modern browsers support DoH and it's highly recommended for privacy.
+Coronium mobile proxies support DoH/DoT for maximum security.

 For live chat click button on bottom right or Telegram @coroniumio